Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - New construction software and hardware

-- Amended local, state, and federal agency construction codes and regulations
+- Updated local, state, and federal construction codes and regulations

-Even learn about the different disciplines of engineering.
-You’ll only become a better construction manager.
-Plus, you can more easily call out the bullshit of engineers.
+Heck, even learn about different engineering disciplines.
+You’ll only become a better construction manager, and you’ll be able to call out any bullshit by engineers.

 #14 Remain patient and flexible

-It’s rare for a construction project to go without a hiccup.
-Something always goes wrong.
-There’s a popular saying by Denis Waitley,
+It’s rare for a construction project to go off without a hitch.
+Something always goes awry.
+As Denis Waitley once said,

 “Expect the best, plan for the worst, and prepare to be surprised.”